 Practical examples showed that if “going digital” is done in a reasonable way, it can not only be beneficial for companies, but it can also facilitate employees’ tasks or alleviate some of their workload.
 However, it was stressed that communication between staff representatives and management is of the utmost importance.

 Participants agreed that lack of dialogue about foreseen digital changes leads to developing a doubtful attitude towards digitalisation as well as a fear of job losses and overall uncertainty about the future of the urban public transport companies and their functioning.
-That is why trade unions’ involvement in designing a company strategy to deal with digitalisation is a crucial criterion that must be met if the digital transformation is to be a successful one that benefits all.
+That is why trade unions’ involvement in designing a company strategy to deal with digitalisation is a crucial criterion that must be met if the digital transformation is to be successful and benefit all.